 The last section is the Modes and it offers five main options: Comfort, Temperature, Away, Manual and Off.
 The Comfort mode needs constant adjustments from the user (don’t worry, it’s just letting the app know if you’re comfortable or not) and, after a certain period of time, the Ambi Climate will know exactly what you deem comfortable and will adjust the proper parameters without needing any type of feedback from you.
 The Temperature mode requires that you select the desired temperature and the device will work towards reaching its target.
 The Away mode is especially designed to ensure that the device will not consume too much energy while you’re away and that it will still maintain a certain temperature/humidity level (so, for example, during the winter, your home won’t be affected by freezing temperatures).
 The Manual mode disables any A.I. ability and allows you to control the Ambi Climate as you would with the remote.
 Lastly, the Off mode simply turns off the device.

-And this is pretty much what the device can do and how it works to keep a proper comfort level inside your home, but, considering that it still is a smart device, it can be paired with some smart assistants, such as Amazon Alexa or Google Home (unfortunately, it does not support Apple’s Homekit).
+And this is pretty much what the device can do and how it works to keep a proper comfort level inside your home, but, considering that it still is a smart device, it can be paired with some smart assistants, such as Amazon Alexa or Google Home and, with the latest update, the device also supports Siri Shortcuts.
 Since I do own a Google Home Mini, I decided to pair it with the Ambi Climate and see how smooth the process is.
 Pairing the device to the Google Home Mini is generally painless (you need to go to Settings > Assistant and, at Home Control, press ‘plus’ to add the Ambi Climate app) and, afterwards, you can use various voice commands to set the temperature or humidity in the room, to turn on or off the device or switching the modes.

 It’s true that the smart thermostats such as ecobee4 and Nest Learning have dominated the smart HVAC market for a long time, but the small Ambi Climate focuses only towards one type of product and offers a lot more than the simple ability of turning the device on and off.
-The application seems refined, with the options clearly laid out, so users with any type of technical knowledge can easily navigate it and adjust the necessary options, while the integration with the Amazon Alexa and Google Home are a welcomed addition for anyone that truly wants to experience the smart home dream.
+The application seems refined, with the options clearly laid out, so users with any type of technical knowledge can easily navigate it and adjust the necessary options, while the integration with the Amazon Alexa, Google Home and the support for Siri Shortcuts are a welcomed addition for anyone that truly wants to experience the smart home dream.

 Furthermore, the A.I. learning ability is another great addition and, even if I only use the Ambi Climate 2 from about three days ago (I will return to it in the summer, when the device’s abilities can truly shine), for now, everything seems to be working properly.